vermi-zz/rbot/README.md

 	./rbot

+As a side note, cmd-ap.go is specific to #anime-planet.com on Rizon; it's not necessary for any normal functions of the bot, so you can remove it if you want.
+Just be sure to remove it from Makefile and handler.go as well.

 ### Flags

 Access is configured in auth.conf, is per-channel, based on ident and host; nick is ignored.
 The owner is configured per server and other access is configured per channel.
 Owners can use any commands.
 Ignores are checked before access.